Updated: May 2

-With almost $3.5M in benefits already identified, top-line growth becomes the dominant source of benefits thanks to our most recent process improvements introduced by improving the lead time and throughput rates.
+With over $4.5M in benefits already identified, top-line growth becomes the dominant source of benefits thanks to our most recent process improvements introduced by improving the lead time and throughput rates.

 Another that hasn’t been quantified is the increased customer satisfaction, which can align with strategies to improve the organization’s resilience and robustness with regards to market sentiment.

 In the next articles in this series, we’ll show how this accelerating pattern of benefits continues to hold with even larger benefits as the practices mature further.
 Let's look at the benefits of evolving practices to service-oriented Kanban in Part 3!